bentrevor/calhoun/README.markdown

 ### Run tests

-For now, there is one package per layer (data/application/UI), and their test suites can be run independently using absolute paths: `go test ./app ./db`
+For now, there is one package per layer (data/application/UI), and their test suites can be run independently using absolute paths: `go test ./app ./db`.
+To get test output, you can pass `-v`, or run them one package at a time `go test` from the package directory.